MW-de/git-for-iris/README.md

 **Git for IRIS** is a Source Control package that aims to facilitate a  **native integration of the Git workflow** with the InterSystems IRIS platform.

 Similar to Caché Tortoize Git and Port, it keeps a *code directory* in sync with the internal packages that can be put under source control with Git.
-However, it is designed to work as a transparent link between IRIS and Git that, once setup, require no user interaction.
+However, it is designed to work as a transparent link between IRIS and Git that, once setup, requires no user interaction.

 ## How it works

 ### Basic principles

-The fundamental principle is: **Edit code in IRIS.
-Manage code in Git.**

 - **Server-based:** Git for IRIS runs on the IRIS server (not in Studio).
 - **Tasks performed in IRIS:** Create and edit classes.
 Nothing else, source control-wise.